Gabriel-Aquino/top-treino/README.md

 npm and yarn;

 # Install Docker
-To install at Ubuntu, you can follow these steps on the link below (In portuguese):
+To install it on Ubuntu, you can follow these steps on the link below (In portuguese):

 https://www.digitalocean.com/community/tutorials/como-instalar-e-usar-o-docker-no-ubuntu-18-04-pt